 '''

+hook-mypackage.py

 This package must be collected in source form, due to its code

 searching for .py files on the filesystem...

 module_collection_mode = 'py'

 '''

 '''

 hook-mypackage.py

 Collect only a sub-package / module as source

 (without creating a hook for the sub-package).

 module_collection_mode = {

 'mypackage.src_subpackage': 'py'

 }

 '''